 Eating toast soldiers brings up feelings of nostalgia for a lot of people because it’s such a childhood classic.
 Toast whole wheat or sourdough bread and butter it on both sides before cutting it into strips.
 Use this recipe for the perfect soft boiled egg and lightly salt the toast soldiers.
 Yum!
 Ready for dipping and you’re set up for the perfect breakfast with the grandkids.

-Learn to cook with Boomerang’s online classes
+Find time for yourself with Boomerang’s online classes